Belgium at the 1900 Summer Olympics: Gymnastics

 Belgium's inaugural Olympic appearance included competing in the gymnastics portion of the program.

 Rowing

-Belgium, through the Royal Club Nautique de Gand, sent coxed pairs and coxed eights boats to the first Olympic rowing competition.
+Belgium, through the Royal Club Nautique de Gand, sent a coxed pair and an eight to the first Olympic rowing competition.

 Shooting

 Belgium's first Olympic appearance included competing in the shooting events.
 Belgian shooters competed in the military pistol and military rifle sets of events.